 Generally, the area around the infection i.e. the inflamed tissues will be hot, red, painful, and swollen.
 Previously, bacterial infections were fatal for people with diabetes.
 Whereas, today, we can treat these infections with antibiotics pills and better ways of blood sugar control.
 As a result, there are only exceptional cases of death.
 Also smart skincare tips like using antibiotic creams will also clear these skin issues.
 However, consulting your doctor and using antibiotic creams as per doctor prescription is always a better idea.

 Fungal infections are common skin issues in people with diabetes.
-Usually, the warm, moist areas of the skin such as armpit, between the toes and groin are perfect place for these infections to develop.
+Usually, the warm, moist areas of the skin such as armpit, between the toes and groin are the perfect place for these infections to develop.
 The common fungal infections include:

 - Jock itch: red, itchy area on the genitals and the inside of the thighs